Abner-NM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. Script 1: 1-confused_smiley - displays a confused smiley "(Ôo)'
 2. Script 2: 2-hellofile - displays the content of the /etc/passwd file
 3. Script 3: 3-twofiles - displays the content of /etc/passwd and /etc/hosts
+4. Script 4: 4-lastlines - displays the last 10 lines of /etc/passwd